hermeznetwork/wallet-ui/Readme.md

 ## Getting Started

-To set up a local blockcain with the Hermez smart contracts for testing, follow these steps:
+To set up a local blockchain with the Hermez smart contracts for testing, follow these steps:

 1. Clone https://github.com/hermeznetwork/contracts
 2. `cd contracts && npm i`